Saudi Arabia / Entry requirements

-If you require a longer English language course, you can apply for one of our English for University Study courses.
+If you require a longer English language course, you can apply for one of our English for Academic Purposes courses.
 Although students cannot generally progress automatically from these language courses to the academic degree, they provide excellent preparation for IELTS.
 In many cases the PhD applicant can obtain a conditional offer for a PhD (based on achieving a certain IELTS score) and then enrol in one of the English for University Study courses with a view to taking IELTS at the end of the language course.

 Applying for a PhD

 Application and decision process

 To maximise your chances of a successful PhD application, you have to first meet the minimum academic requirements and these are mainly related to your bachelor’s and master’s degrees (both have to be from a recognised university with a sufficiently high GPA).
 You will also require an English language qualification that we accept.

 The second part is related to your chosen research.
 In the vast majority of cases you will need to identify a research idea on which you should be able to write a detailed research proposal.
 While in some countries a PhD candidate can start writing their research proposal after they enrol, in the UK generally you have to finalise your proposal (and get it approved by a supervisor) before enrolling onto the course.

 We have some generic advice on writing research proposals.

 Then it is important to match your research proposal and interests to those of an academic member of staff who would be your potential supervisor.
 Therefore, you might want to read about the research interests of our academics (in the School or Faculty that you are interested in) as you prepare to write your proposal.
 You can usually find their research profiles, biographies and a list of projects and publications in the Research section within our individual School webpages.